Skip to main content

 • The GCBH recommends instead to maintain a healthy diet to get the vitamins you need.

 In the United States, supplements aren’t regulated by the Food and Drug Administration (FDA) as strictly as prescription drugs.
 As a result, when a supplement claims to cure something or fight a disease, the FDA takes notice.
-In February of 2019, the FDA released a statement about 17 companies illegally selling supplements that claim to fight Alzheimer’s disease, warning that the supplements “may be ineffective, unsafe and could prevent a person from seeking an appropriate diagnosis and treatment.”
+In February 2019, the FDA released a statement about 17 companies illegally selling supplements that claim to fight Alzheimer’s disease, warning that the supplements “may be ineffective, unsafe and could prevent a person from seeking an appropriate diagnosis and treatment.”

 How to Improve Your Brain Health